 In the Michaelmas term there are typically six topics:

 - the social and cultural study of music

 You may participate in as many of these seminars as you wish.
-Your first summative assessment will be written in response to an aspect of any one of the courses attended.
+Your first summative assessment will be a essay written in response to one of the core seminars in musicology.